marco262/my_wiki/data/onednd/class/druid.md

 You can summon a nature spirit that assumes an animal form to aid you.
 As a Magic action, you can expend a spell slot or a use of Wild Shape to cast the _[[[spell:Find Familiar]]]_ spell without material components.

-When you cast the spell in this way, the familiar is a Fey, and it disappears when you finish a Long Rest.
+When you cast the spell in this way, the familiar is a Fey, and it disappears when you finish a [[glossary:Long Rest]].

 ### Level 2: Wild Shape

 The power of nature infuses you, allowing you to assume the form of an animal.
 As a Bonus Action, you transform into a Beast form that you have learned for this feature (see "Known Forms" below).
-You stay in that form for a number of hours equal to half your Druid level or until you use Wild Shape again, have the Incapacitated condition, or die.
+You stay in that form for a number of hours equal to half your Druid level or until you use Wild Shape again, have the [[glossary:Incapacitated]] condition, or die.
 You can also leave the form early as a Bonus Action.

-***Known Forms.*** You know a number of forms for this feature equal to 2 plus half your Druid level (round up), chosen from among Beast stat blocks in the _Player's Handbook_ that have a maximum Challenge Rating of 1/4 and that lack a Fly Speed.
+***Known Forms.*** You know a number of forms for this feature equal to 2 plus half your Druid level (round up), chosen from among Beast stat blocks in the _Player's Handbook_ that have a maximum Challenge Rating of 1/4 and that lack a [[glossary:Fly Speed]].
 Rather than choosing, you may start with the Riding Horse, Spider, and Wolf.
-Whenever you finish a Long Rest, you can replace one of your known forms with another eligible form.
+Whenever you finish a [[glossary:Long Rest]], you can replace one of your known forms with another eligible form.

 When you gain certain Druid levels, the maximum Challenge Rating for your forms increases, as shown in the Beast Shapes table.
-In addition, starting at level 8, you can adopt a form that has a Fly Speed.
+In addition, starting at level 8, you can adopt a form that has a [[glossary:Fly Speed]].

 When choosing a new form, you may look in the _Monster Manual_ or elsewhere for eligible Beasts if the DM permits you to do so.